-RVing has been becoming popular in recent years and with it, the need for skirting has increased.
-It protects the undercarriage of your RV, decreases heating costs, and provides extra storage space.
+RVing has become very popular in recent years and with it, the need for RV skirting has increased.
+It protects the undercarriage of your rig, decreases heating costs, and provides extra storage space.
 Storage is valuable for any full-time RVer and by skirting, you can increase the space to store all your summer appliances, including a small freezer!

 Vinyl skirting is tough and almost impossible to tear.
 However, it is very easy to fold up and store.
 You can secure the vinyl skirting as shown in the picture to ensure that the underside is completely protected.

 Fall is a beautiful time of the year and what better way to enjoy the beautiful shades of nature than in an RV?
-It is also the time to plan ahead for the winter.
-Even if your RV comes with an all-weather package, you will have to take some steps to prevent your rig from freezing.
+It's also the time to plan ahead for the winter.
+Even if your RV comes with an all-weather package, you'll have to take some steps to prevent your rig from freezing.

-If your RV is not one which is made for winter, then it is vital to protect your rig and there is nothing more important than skirting your RV before the freeze hits.
+If your RV isn't made for winter, and even if it is it's important to protect your rig and there's nothing more important than skirting your RV before the freeze hits.
 It will protect your pipes and tanks from freezing, thus saving you a lot of hassle and overhead costs.

-It is essential to protect your RV from the sun to save yourself from any damage.
-A common problem faced by RV owners is that the tires can dry rot if they are not moved often.
+It's essential to protect your RV from the sun to save yourself from any damage.
+A common problem faced by RV owners is that the tires can dry rot if they're not moved often.
 Dry rot happens when your RV tires dry out and crack, damaging them and causing unsafe conditions.

 When a tire sits in one spot, exposed to UV rays, it can dry out, which can decrease its lifespan significantly.
-Efficient skirting, similar to the one shown in the picture above, can keep your RV safe and protect it from the various elements, thus extending its service life.
+Efficient skirting, similar to the one shown in the picture above, and RV parking pads can keep your RV safe and protect it from the various elements, thus extending its service life.

-The above article shows there are various skirting options and skirting is beneficial for both you and your RV.
-Some companies are able to build custom skirts.
-They are usually made on-site and you can stay in your RV to make sure that everything fits the way you want it to.
+The above article shows there are various RV skirting options that's beneficial for both you and your RV.
+Some companies build custom skirts.
+They are usually made on-site and you can stay in your RV to make sure everything fits the way you want it to.

-Whether you are on a budget or want to have a custom product placed on your RV, a skirt for your rig will surely protect, enhance, and give added convenience.
-Since these can be reused year after year, it is an investment that will last for many seasons.
+Whether you're on a budget or want to have a custom product placed on your RV, a skirt for your rig will surely protect, enhance, and give added convenience.
+Since these can be reused year after year, it's an investment that will last for many seasons.